About Charles Mulli

 Charles Mulli was the firstborn son of a poverty-stricken Kenyan family of ten children.
 By age 6 he was abandoned by his parents to live on the streets for the next 12 years.
 Through diligence, hard work, and faith, Charles rose to become a very successful businessman.
 He, his wife Esther, and their eight children lived very comfortably as Charles became a multi-millionaire.

 Additionally, Mully Children’s Family (MCF) is the #1 employer, the sole source of clean water, and the main source of healthcare for the Ndalani and Kithimani Divisions in the Yatta District in which MCF resides.
-They have provided free education and a daily lunch for over 1,000 children in five other locations.
+Recently, due to drought they have provided a daily lunch for over 28,000 children at 70 community schools.
 During the 2007 post-election violence, MCF provided daily hot food for over 7,000 children in the camp and food rations for 20,000 displaced persons at the Eldoret IDP Camp as well as education for the children there.

 Timeline of Recognition and Awards

 Charles and Esther have been recognized internationally for their amazing work by governmental and private groups.

 Dr. Mulli was awarded the “Robert Pierce Award” for humanitarian and Christian service by World Vision

 Dr. and Mrs. Mulli were awarded the “Angel of Hope Award” by World Vision

 Esther Mulli was named “Woman of the Year by Heart for Africa” in Canada

 Dr. Mulli was awarded a “Head of State Commendation” by the President of Kenya

 Dr. Mulli was awarded the "MedAssets Norman Bourlag Humanitarian Award”